 - Palmiers: Make sweet and crispy palmiers by sprinkling sugar on rolled-out puff pastry, folding, and slicing before baking.

-- Turnovers: Fill puff pastry with fruit preserves, chocolate, or savory ingredients like spinach and feta for quick and delicious turnovers.
+- Turnovers: Fill puff pastry with apples to make apple turnovers or other fruits, chocolate, or savory ingredients like spinach and feta for quick and delicious turnovers.

 - Quiches: Line a pie dish with puff pastry to make a savory quiche with your choice of fillings like bacon, cheese, and vegetables.